lucanchling/ASO/README.md

 # Automated Standardized Orientation

-Automatic Standerize Orientation (ASO) is an extension for 3D Slicer to perform automatic orientation either IOS or CBCT.
+Automated Standerized Orientation (ASO) is an extension for 3D Slicer to perform automatic orientation either on IOS or CBCT files.

 ## ASO Modules
-ASO module provide a convenient user interfacer allowing to oriented different type of scans:
+ASO module provide a convenient user interfacer allowing to oriente different type of scans:
 - [CBCT](#aso-cbct) scan
 - [IOS](#aso-ios) scan